arm-university/Rapid-Embedded-Education-Kit/Materials/Module_8/README.md

     return radians;
 }
 ```
+### 4.1.3 Relationship to the Hardware

+Microcontrollers based on the Arm Cortex M4.....

-# 4.2 Ticker interface
+## 4.2 Ticker interface

+`Timer` does not abstract interrupts.
+It is only used for polling.

-We can use the Ticker interface to set up a recurring interrupt; it calls a function repeatedly and at a specified rate, for example:
+As we learned in module 6, we can use the `Ticker` interface to set up a recurring interrupt; it calls a function repeatedly and at a specified rate, for example:

 ```C++
 Ticker flipper;